 This New Free Book Will Help Demystify Fast Fashion's Toxic Secrets

 Ready to call time on greenwashing in the fashion industry?
-A free new book helps anyone understand the complex global supply chains and toxic chemical use in fast fashion, so we can all make different choices when it comes to our clothes.
+A free new book helps anyone understand the complex global supply chains and toxic chemicals used in fast fashion.

 Thu 16 Apr 2020

 Back in 2017, the documentary RiverBlue turned us on to just how much damage the fast fashion industry was causing to rivers, waterways, oceans and landscapes through its overuse of toxic chemicals, which are used to dye clothes the colour of the next hyper-sped up season.

 From foamy water, to purple rivers, endless environmental damage - and then the social and community impact of an industry build on not treating or paying workers properly.

 While, Fashion Revolution Week, which takes place 20-26 April 2020, often focuse on the human cost of fast fashion, a new (and free!) book tackles the toxic chemical side of this dirty industry - we all have the right to access information that will change what brands we buy and who we support, and the fashion industry - one of the biggest in the world - has a long overdue responsibility to clean up its act.